sullof/bignumberify/README.md

 ## TODO

-- Add support for different formats
+- Add support for other formats

 ## License